ubccpsc/310/reader/content/high-level-design/_index.md

 ## Encapsulation

+{{< youtube aPTqsdbyhcQ >}}

 Encapsulation is related to information hiding and is practiced most concretely in object-oriented programming languages like Java, C#/C++, TypeScript, etc..
 Encapsulation is concerned with delineating the contractual interface with its implementation.
 The most common language feature for supporting encapsulation is the interface whereby the interface describes the public contract an object will provide and the concrete class describes the implementation of the interface (along with any supporting private methods and fields).

 ## Constant change

+{{< youtube a-vT-01x4TI >}}

 As Jeff Dean noted in his [WSDM 2009 Keynote](http://static.googleusercontent.com/media/research.google.com/en//people/jeff/WSDM09-keynote.pdf) it is important to recognize the parameters that lead to the abstractions you choose will change over time, and often by many orders of magnitude.
 The right design for one system will probably be different at 10X load or 100X load.
 While it can be tempting to try to design for the 'end game' there are high real costs associated with premature optimization.
 In his talk, Jeff advocates designing for 10x load with the expectation that a rewrite would be required at 100x load.
-While one could view this process as wasteful, an alternative viewpoint is that in the time between 10x and 100x you will learn things about your system you would not have known in advance (and would thus not solved your 100x problem from the start anyways).
+While one could view this process as wasteful, an alternative viewpoint is that in the time between 10x and 100x you will learn things about your system you would not have known in advance (and would thus not solve your 100x problem from the start anyway).

 Thinking about change is also related to encapsulation in that thinking concretely about what parts of the system are likely to change in the short and medium terms are more likely to lead to useful and valuable abstraction layers than taking an 'anything can change' view to design.